vikas0809/CapstoneProject/Phase 1 - Deliverable.md

 ## Create a mockup of your machine learning models e.g. what will be the inputs and what will be the outputs
 ## Create an outline/mockup of what will your final dashboard present?
 ## Perform Data Exploration on your dataset in Python
-- File: data_exploration
+- File: data_exploration </br>
-For data exploration, we performed the following steps
+For data exploration, we performed the following steps:
 - Load the cvs file into a data frame
 - Get the number of rows and columns in the dataset
    - there are 58592 rows and 44 columns